Super-Manda/Pewlett-Hackard-Analysis/README.md

 - **2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**

-- No, there are only 1,549 with the current parameter of those with birth dates in the year 1965.
+- No, there are only 1,549 with the current parameter of those with birth dates in the year 1965, but I discuss below some ways to cope with that to make the program more successful by expanding the parameter.

 ### Two Additional Queries or Tables